desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 The {@link ManagedChangeEvent} event **subclass** is used to emit _change events_.
 There's nothing special about the event class itself, but change events are handled differently from other events.
 Notably:

-- Change events from attached objects, and from services can be handled using a callback (see below).
+- Change events can be handled using a callback, when emitted by an attached object or a service (see below).
-- Change events from objects that are used with a {@link bindings binding}, trigger a forced update of the bound value.
+- Change events on {@link bindings bound} objects will trigger a forced update of the bound value.

-As with other events, change events can be emitted using the {@link ManagedObject.emit()} method, but to emit a change event using just the event name, use the {@link ManagedObject.emitChange()} method instead.
+As with other events, change events can be emitted using the {@link ManagedObject.emit emit()} method, but to emit a change event using just the event name, use the {@link ManagedObject.emitChange emitChange()} method instead.
 Without any parameters, this method emits a change event with the name `Change` and no additional data.

 - {@link ManagedChangeEvent +}
 - {@link ManagedObject.emitChange}